pippim/pippim.github.io/programs/iothings.md

    caption="Smart Plug Control"
 %}

-The `smartplug_off` bash script is called whenever the computer system is shutdown or suspended.
+The `smartplug_off` bash script functionality is duplicated in `tvpowered`when the computer system is shutdown or suspended.

 The script needs to be created with `sudo` powers in the `/etc/NetworkManager/dispatcher.d/pre-down.d/` directory.